coreshop/CoreShop/docs/02_Bundles/12_StoreBundle.md

 ## Usage

 Nothing much to say here, adds a Store Model you can work with.
+It also adds Multi-theme Support.

 ## Doctrine Entities
  - Store